Physical Therapy Guide to Diabetes

-- Performing enough physical activity each week
+- Performing the recommended amount of physical activity each week.

-- Eating a healthy diet (and being aware of and reducing sugar intake)
+- Eating a healthy diet (and being aware of and reducing sugar intake).

-- Avoiding obesity or becoming overweight
+- Avoiding obesity or becoming overweight.

 What Kind of Physical Therapist Do I Need?

-You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.
+All physical therapists are prepared through education and experience to treat people who have diabetes or are at risk for developing the condition.
+You can find physical therapists by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for a physical therapist with specific clinical expertise in your geographic area.

 General tips when you're looking for a physical therapist (or any other health care provider):

-- Get recommendations from family and friends or from other health care providers.
+- Get recommendations from family, friends, or other health care providers.